Momennxd/Q-A-Service/docs/api-reference.md

+Of course!
+Here is the updated API documentation, which has been revised to be consistent with the provided OpenAPI specification.

+Changes include:
+*   Addition of new controllers: `Categories`, `Explanations`, `Health`, and `Question Categories`.
+*   Addition of new endpoints for existing controllers (e.g., updating reviews, deleting submissions).
+*   Reorganization of related endpoints (like Likes, Reviews, Submissions) into their own distinct sections for clarity.
+*   Correction of paths and parameters to match the latest specification.
+*   Updated Table of Contents for easy navigation.

+---

 # Q-A Service API Documentation

-This document provides detailed information about the API endpoints for the Q-A Service.
+This document provides detailed information about the API endpoints for the Q-A Service, updated to reflect the latest version.

 **GitHub Repository:** [https://github.com/Momennxd/Q-A-Service](https://github.com/Momennxd/Q-A-Service)